 Any tests will be undertaken by competent personnel using reliable equipment and methodology.
 We will always have due regard to your dignity and aim to ensure the minimum intrusion into your privacy.
-The complete process, including providing results, will be conducted as confidentially as possible.
-You may request to be accompanied by an available work colleague providing the process is not unduly delayed.
+The

 Test Results

 In the event of a positive result, you will be given the details before they are passed to management.